Fregattenkapitän (Crew 35)

 |U-967||Apr, 1944||1 Jul 1944||1 patrol (37 days)|

-Brandi spent six months on board the cruiser Karlsruhe for basic naval training before he completed the usual course of instruction in the Marine-schule Flensburg-Mürvik from June 1936 to March 1937.
+Brandi spent six months on board the cruiser Karlsruhe for basic naval training before attending Marineschule Flensburg-Mürvik from June 1936 to March 1937.

-After some further training he was WO on several minesweepers.
-Brandi was on board M-1 as part of the 1.Minensuchflottille when it took part in the September 1939 attack on the Polish Westerplatte as cover ship for the German battleship Schleswig Holstein.
+After additional training he served as WO on several minesweepers.
+Brandi was on board M-1 as part of the 1.Minensuchflottille when it took part in the September 1939 attack on the Polish Westerplatte as escort for the German battleship Schleswig Holstein.

 At this time Brandi made a first attempt to transfer to U-boats, but his application was refused.
 In May 1940 he became commander of the minesweeper M-1.
-In April 1941 Brandi began submarine training in Neustadt/Holstein.
-It was his second attempt to transfer to submarines.
-He completed the necessary courses of instruction and then waited for orders.
-Finally he was ordered to the St. Nazaire base, from where he started his first U-boat patrol.
+In April 1941 Brandi's second attempt to transfer to U-boats was successful and he began training at Neustadt/Holstein.
+Following completion of training there he was ordered to the base at St. Nazaire.

 The first U-boat patrol

-At the end of 1941, Brandi embarked on his first submarine patrol as commander-in-training ("Kommandantenschüler", also known in German as "Konfirmand") on board U-552, the well known "Red Devil Boat" commanded by Kptlt.
+At the end of 1941 Brandi embarked on his first submarine patrol as commander-in-training (Kommandantenschüler, also known in the Kriegsmarine as Konfirmand) aboard U-552, the famous "Red Devil Boat" commanded by Kptlt.
 Erich Topp.

-The first area of operations was to be the Azores, but at sea they received new orders to head for the Canadian coast.
-With neither winter equipment nor good maps, they arrived at their new operational area off Cape Race, where Topp sank two ships of some 7,000 tons.
+The first area of operations was to be the Azores, but new orders were received at sea to make for the Canadian coast.
+Despite having neither winter equipment nor reliable charts, they nonetheless arrived at the new area of operations off Cape Race, where Topp sank two ships of some 7,000 tons.

-There were many problems on this patrol, including stormy weather and difficulties with the torpedoes and engines.
-But it seems that this patrol with one of the best commanders was a good experience for the U-boat novice Brandi.
+There were many problems on this patrol, including severe weather conditions and difficulties with the torpedoes and engines, but it seems that serving under one of the top aces was good training for the U-boat novice Brandi.

-On 9 April, 1942 Brandi commissioned the VIIC U-boat U-617.
-Only five crewmembers apart from Brandi had any U-boat experience to speak of.
-From April to August 1942 Brandi completed the usual training with the new boat in the 5.
-U-Flotilla.
-(The 5.
-U-Flotilla was located in Kiel and was a training flotilla.)
+On 9 April 1942 Brandi commissioned the type VIIC U-boat U-617.
+Only five of the crew apart from Brandi had any experience of U-boats to speak of.
+From April to August 1942 Brandi trained with the new boat as part of the 5.
+U-Flotilla (a training unit based at Kiel.)

 The Gibraltar dash

-While at sea on 4 November, 1942 Brandi received the order to enter a new operational area, namely the Mediterranean.
-While navigating the heavily guarded Straits of Gibraltar, U- 617 was attacked by a British Sunderland aircraft which dropped two bombs but missed.
-On 19 November, Brandi attacked a British convoy, but the results were uncertain.
-After the attack U-617 spent four hours under depth charge attack, during which time some 80 depth charges were dropped.
+While at sea on 4 November, 1942 Brandi received an order to proceed to a new operational area: the Mediterranean.
+While navigating the heavily guarded Straits of Gibraltar, U-617 was targeted by a British Sunderland flying boat, but two bombs dropped both missed.
+On 19 November, Brandi attacked a British convoy, but the results, if any, remain uncertain.
+U-617 subsequently underwent four hours of depth charging, during which some 80 depth charges were dropped.

-After leaving base on the boat's fourth patrol, Brandi had a 3-hour encounter with an enemy submarine.
+After leaving base on the boat's fourth patrol, Brandi had an extended encounter with an enemy submarine.
 Both commanders attempted to close in for a good firing position, but after three hours Brandi went deep and continued his patrol.
-After returning from this patrol, Brandi received the Knights Cross on 21 January, 1943 in La Spezia.
+On returning from this patrol, Brandi was awarded the Knights Cross on 21 January 1943 at La Spezia.

-During his fifth patrol with U-617, on 1 February, 1943 Brandi sank the minelayer HMS Welshman.
-That sinking was a great success for Brandi.
-Captain Roskill wrote in his book Royal Navy that HMS Welshman made a vital contribution in saving Malta.
+During his fifth patrol with U-617, Brandi sank the British minelayer HMS Welshman on 1 February 1943, a significant achievement.
+In his official history of the Royal Navy Stephen Roskill stated that HMS Welshman made a vital contribution to saving Malta.

-On 11 April, 1943 during his sixth patrol, Brandi received the Oak Leaves to his Knights Cross.
-Brandi announced as sunk one cruiser (HMS Uganda?) and one ship of 23,500 tons (but there is no confirmation of these claims).
+On 11 April 1943, during his sixth patrol, Brandi received the Oak Leaves to the Knights Cross.
+Brandi announced one cruiser sunk, (HMS Uganda) and one ship of 23,500 tons, but there is no confirmation of these claims.

-This was generally a problem for U-boats operating in the Mediterranean, and especially for Brandi it seems.
+This was a general problem for U-boats operating in the Mediterranean, and especially for Brandi it seems.
 Rohwer shows many unconfirmed successes for Brandi.
-But particularly in the Mediterranean it was not so easy for the U-boat commanders to identify their successes accurately, since as a rule they had to dive immediately after firing their torpedoes.
+In the Mediterranean it was particularly difficult for U-boat commanders to identify their targets, because they were usually forced to dive immediately after launching torpedoes.

-In August 1943, Brandi set out from Toulon on his eighth and last patrol with U-617.
-On 6 September, 1943 he sank the destroyer HMS Puckeridge 40 nautical miles east of Gibraltar.
-In the first days of the patrol the boat came across the two British aircraft carriers HMS Illustrious and HMS Formidable, but there was no opportunity to fire a torpedo.
+In August 1943 Brandi set out from Toulon on his eighth and last patrol with U-617.
+On 6 September 1943 he sank the British destroyer HMS Puckeridge 40 nautical miles east of Gibraltar.
+In the first days of the patrol the boat came across two British aircraft carriers, HMS Illustrious and HMS Formidable, but there was no opportunity to launch a torpedo.

 Brandi was held in the officers' camp near Cadiz (Spain).
-From there he succeeded in escaping back to Germany.
-Later he informed Admiral Dönitz, in Berlin, about his adventures.
+He succeeded in escaping and made his way back to Germany.
+In Berlin, he informed Admiral Dönitz personally about his adventures.

-In January 1944 Brandi returned to Toulon and took command of U-380, a Type VIIC boat.
-Brandi completed one patrol with U-380, but then the boat was destroyed on 13 March, 1944 in Toulon by a bombing raid of the 9th USAAF.
+In January 1944 Brandi returned to Toulon and took command of U-380, a type VIIC boat.
+Brandi completed one patrol with U-380, but the boat was then destroyed in air raid on Toulon on 13 March 1944 by the 9th USAAF.

-During the next patrol with U-967 in June 1944, Brandi became seriously ill and had to return to base.
-There he turned the boat over to Oblt.
-Eberbach, but she was scuttled soon after on 8 August, 1944 in Toulon.
+During the next patrol with U-967 in June 1944, Brandi became seriously ill and had to break off patrol.
+On reaching base, command of U-967 was relinquished to Oblt.
+Eberbach, but she was scuttled soon after on 8 August,1944, also in Toulon.

 One month later KrvKpt.
-Brandi became the Chief of U-boats operating in the eastern Baltic Sea.
-On 24 November, 1944 Brandi received the Diamonds to his Knights Cross with Oak Leaves and Swords (awarded for his accomplishments as U-boat commander).
-He was the second of only two Kriegsmarine officers to receive that award.
-Only 27 men from all services were awarded this decoration.
+Brandi became the Chief of U-boats operating in the eastern Baltic.
+On 24 November 1944 Brandi received the Diamonds to the Knights Cross with Oak Leaves and Swords (awarded for his accomplishments as U-boat commander).
+He was the second of only two Kriegsmarine officers to receive this award, and it was awarded to only 27 men in total from all services.

 In January 1945 Fregkpt.
-Brandi became the Chief of the Marinekleinkampfverbände (the unit comprised of small U-boats such as the Biber and the Seehund).
+Brandi was made Chief of the Marinekleinkampfverbände (a miniature subs unit, of types such as the Biber and Seehund).

 After the War

 Brandi was released from Canadian captivity in September 1945.
 He worked for some time as a mason before going on to study architecture.
-Later he was a successful architect in his hometown of Dortmund, as well as in other countries, including Saudi Arabia.
-For three years Brandi was chairman of the Bund Deutscher Architekten in Dortmund.
-In 1964, as member of the Rotary Club, he became the governor of the district of Westfalen.
+He became a successful architect in his home town of Dortmund, as well as working abroad in countries such as Saudi Arabia.
+Brandi was chairman of the Bund Deutscher Architekten in Dortmund for three years, and in 1964 Rotary Club chairman for the district of Westfalen.

-On 6 January, 1966 Albrecht Brandi died of an illness in Dortmund.
-Officers from the Bundesmarine (German postwar Navy) stood as honor guard at his funeral.
-Some crewmates from U-617 were also present.
-The final words were spoken by his crewmate Frkpt.
+Albrecht Brandi died in Cologne on 6 January 1966, following an illness.
+Officers from the Bundesmarine (German postwar Navy) formed an honour guard at his funeral at Dortmund.
+Some of his crew from U-617 were also present.
+The final words were spoken by his former crewmate Frkpt.
 Reinhard Suhren (Crew 35).
 He described Brandi as a

 "Ritter ohne Furcht und Tadel"